Identify Your Ideal Customer Profile (ICP)

 Filters

-Filters allow you to include or exclude specific subsets of data when you search for new Contacts or Accounts in Apollo.
+Search filters allow you to include or exclude specific subsets of data when you search for new contacts or accounts in Apollo.
 This helps you to better segment and personalize searches in Apollo so that you can find and engage with the companies that best reflect your ICP.

-As you use Apollo to hone in on your Ideal Customer Profiles, you can search using the most relevant Filters for your campaigns.
+As you use Apollo to hone in on your ideal customer profiles, search using the most relevant filters for your campaigns.
 This helps you to concentrate your sales efforts on finding the specific companies that share the same characteristics as your ideal customer.

 Personas

 Personas are sets of titles, seniorities, and departments that define different groups of people that you can target.
-This allows you to find contacts faster with Apollo's Search tool, receive better recommendations, and improve analytics.
+This allows you to find contacts faster, receive better recommendations, and improve analytics.

-As you use Apollo to hone in on your Ideal Customer Profiles, you can create the Personas that best fit the description of your ICP.
+As you use Apollo to hone in on your ideal customer profiles, create personas that best fit the description of your ICP.

 Sequences

-As you use Apollo to hone in on your Ideal Customer Profiles, you can create sequences to match each type of Persona with automatic and manual messages, LinkedIn engagement, calls, and action items that speak directly to the needs and goals of your ideal customers.
+As you use Apollo to hone in on your ideal customer profiles, create sequences to match each type of persona — then engage with automatic and manual messages, LinkedIn engagement, calls, and action items that speak directly to the needs and goals of your ideal customers.

 Analytics

-Apollo Analytics provide you with actionable data that you can use to improve your sales strategies.
-The Analytics suite consists of two important assets that you can take advantage of to fine-tune your campaigns and more effectively engage with your Ideal Customer Profiles.
-These assets are Reports and Dashboards.
+Analytics on Apollo provide you with actionable data that you can use to improve your sales strategies.
+Analytics consists of 2 important assets you can use to fine-tune your campaigns and more effectively engage with your ideal customer profiles: reports and dashboards.

-Reports provide you with a means of aggregating in-app metrics into various visualization types while using specific Filters to refine the visualizations.
-Dashboards provide you with a means of visualizing several related Reports in a common interface.
+Reports provide aggregated in-app metrics in various visualization types, with filters to refine the data.
+Dashboards provide visualizations of several related reports in a common place.

-As you use Apollo to hone in on your Ideal Customer Profiles, you can create ICP related Dashboards that include the reports from your highly targeted sales campaigns.
-Apply the appropriate Filters when you create your reports and you can visualize how ICP affects your engagement.
-This means that you can continue to refine and solidify the attributes that best define your Ideal Customer Profiles and make more informed decisions based on actionable data.
+As you use Apollo to hone in on your ideal customer profiles, create ICP-related dashboards that include the reports from your highly targeted sales campaigns.
+Apply the appropriate filters when you create reports and you can visualize how ICP affects your engagement.
+This means you can continue to refine and solidify the attributes that best define your ideal customer profiles and make more informed decisions based on actionable data.

 Back to Top